-The Constitutional Court, with the assistance of the Court of Accounts, examines the accuracy of information contained in a party's final accounts and the legality of recorded revenues and expenditures on the basis of information at hand and documents provided.
-However, the court's examination of the main parties' accounts is slow and sometimes takes longer than three years.
+Party accounts published in the Official Gazette provide only general figures and potential infringements.
+The accuracy of the financial reports posted by political parties online needs to be examined.
+Pursuant to Article 69 of the constitution, Article 74 of Law 2820 stipulates that the Constitutional Court, with the assistance of the Court of Accounts, examines the accuracy of information contained in a party's final accounts and the legality of recorded revenues and expenditures on the basis of information at hand and documents provided.
+Only three out of approximately 800 auditors of the Court of Accounts are mandated to audit party and campaign finance.
+The Constitutional Court and the SEB, the two institutions mandated with oversight powers, do not have expertise in auditing.
+The Constitutional Court's examination of the main political parties' accounts tends to be slow and can take longer than three years.
+Auditing decisions by the Constitutional Court are published in the Official Gazette.
+The SEB's review report on presidential candidates' campaigns must be announced within a month of the audit's completion.
+However, the law does not specify when the audit should be completed.
 Law 2820 contains criminal, administrative and civil sanctions on political parties' unlawful income or expenditures, with fines accruing to the state treasury.
+However, the lack of substantial oversight reduces the transparency, integrity and accountability of political finances.